briandevilish/briandevilish.github.io/_posts/2016-05-31-scala-variance.md

 *A type parameter of a class or trait can be marked with a variance annotation, either covariant (+) or contravariant (-).
 Such variance annotations indicate how subtyping works for a generic class or trait.
 For example, the generic class List is covariant in its type parameter, and thus List[String] is a subtype of List[Any].
 By default, i.e., absent a + or - annotation, type parameters are nonvariant.*

+Variance as defined in Wikipedia:
+*Variance refers to how subtyping between more complex types (list of Cats versus list of Animals, function returning Cat versus function returning Animal, ...) relates to subtyping between their components.*

-Transforming statement above to code as below.
+Transforming definition above to code as below.
 I have defined a generic class CellNonvariant with type parameter T. The type parameter is nonvariant.
 ```scala  class CellNonvariant[T] { } ```